 Location.
 35° 42.407′ N, 78° 36.319′ W. Marker is in Garner, North Carolina, in Wake County.
 Marker is at the intersection of East Main Street and Rand Mill Road on East Main Street.
 Touch for map.
 Marker is in this post office area: Garner NC 27529, United States of America.
+Touch for directions.

 Regarding Garner Historic District.
 Southern Railway’s named passenger train the Carolina Special between Goldsboro, Asheville and points in the Midwest stopped in Garner, according to 1925 timetables.
 It was the first stop after Raleigh on the way to Goldsboro.

 Also see . . .
 Garner Town History.
 Excerpt: “Before the railroad tracks traversed the area that would soon become Garner, cotton and tobacco crops, which were vital to the growth of Garner through the twentieth century, dominated the land.
 The lack of buildings on right-of-way maps from the 1850s illustrates how sparsely populated this area was.
 Sometime before 1870, the railroad acquired a ‘wood and water’ stop, roughly located in what is now Downtown Garner.
 Although it wasn’t a depot, the railroad must have contributed to the growth of the settlement as a post ofﬁce (Submitted on June 27, 2014.)

 Additional keywords.
 North Carolina Railroad, Southern Railway

 Categories. • Political Subdivisions • Railroads & Streetcars •

 More.
 Search the internet for Garner Historic District.